History of Kerala: Other texts

-Parasurama
+Parasurama and Cenkuttuvan

 There are legends dealing with the origins of Kerala geographically and culturally.
 One such legend is the retrieval of Kerala from the sea, by Parasurama, a warrior sage.
 It proclaims that Parasurama, an Avatar of Mahavishnu, threw His battle axe into the sea.
 As a result, the land of Kerala arose, and thus was reclaimed from the waters.
+This legend shares parallels with an earlier legend where Chera King Vel Kezhu Kuttavan, who when enraged, threw his axe into the sea and caused it to retreat.

 Ophir

-Ophir, a port or region mentioned in the Bible, famous for its wealth, is often identified with some coastal areas of Kerala.
+Ophir, a region mentioned in the Bible, famous for its wealth, is often identified with some coastal areas of Kerala.
 According to legend, the King Solomon received a cargo from Ophir every three years (1 Kings 10:22) which consisted of gold, silver, sandalwood, pearls, ivory, apes, and peacocks.
 A Dictionary of the Bible by Sir William Smith, published in 1863, notes the Hebrew word for parrot Thukki, derived from the Classical Tamil for peacock Thogkai and Cingalese Tokei, joins other Classical Tamil words for ivory, cotton-cloth and apes preserved in the Hebrew Bible.
 This theory of Ophir's location in Tamilakam is further supported by other historians.
 The most likely location on the coast of Kerala conjectured to be Ophir is Poovar in Thiruvananthapuram District (though some Indian scholars also suggest Beypore as possible location).
 The Books of Kings and Chronicles tell of a joint expedition to Ophir by King Solomon and the Tyrian king Hiram I from Ezion-Geber, a port on the Red Sea, that brought back large amounts of gold, precious stones and 'algum wood' and of a later failed expedition by king Jehoshaphat of Judah.
 The famous 'gold of Ophir' is referenced in several other books of the Hebrew Bible.